Increase DR score red

 Broken link building is a strategy where you find broken links on other websites and offer your content as a replacement.

-• First, identify websites relevant to your industry with broken links.
+• First, identify relevant websites that fit your industry with broken links.

 • Once you’ve identified a broken link, check whether you have content that might work as a replacement or create suitable content.

-• Then, reach out to the website owner, let them know about the broken link, and suggest your content as a replacement.
+• Then, contact the website owner, inform them about the broken link, and suggest your content as a replacement.

 This strategy is mutually beneficial: website owners appreciate the help in maintaining their site’s quality, and you gain a valuable backlink.